-Policy: The undergraduate certificate in data analytics requires four courses.
-Two of the four courses are offered for graduate credit only; however, undergraduate students can take the two graduate courses for graduate credit as part of the Early Start program in the last semester of their senior year.
-Alternatively, undergraduate students may return as non-degree seeking graduate students after graduating with their undergrad to take the last two graduate courses for the certificate.
+Policy: The undergraduate certificate in data analytics requires four courses, some of which are at the undergraduate level and some of which are at the graduate level.
+Undergraduate students can take the graduate courses as part of the Early Start program in the last semester of their senior year.
+Alternatively, undergraduate students may return as non-degree seeking graduate students after graduating with their undergrad to take the graduate course for the certificate.